cossacklabs/product-docs/acra/enterprise-edition/_index.md

 # Acra Enterprise Edition

 {{< hint info >}}
-We are merging Acra Commuity Edition and Acra Enterprise Edition documentation here, so some sections are updating in realtime :)
+We are merging Acra Community Edition and Acra Enterprise Edition documentation here, so some sections are updating in realtime :)
 {{< /hint>}}

 [Acra Community Edition](https://github.com/cossacklabs/acra) has been built to satisfy the needs of security community, startups and technology/security enthusiasts.
 Acra Community Edition exposes source code of all the security controls and cryptosystems for public review, testing and usage.